stephanesan/api-notebook/docs/plugins.md

 Augment a property name lookup with custom results.
 Works the same as `completion:variable`, but you will probably want to use the `context` property (which is the current object).

+**completion:arguments**

+Inject an array of arguments to be used as completion results.

+**completion:describe**

+Describe any variable or property using Tern.js definition notation.

 **inspector:filter**

 Filter properties from displaying in the inspector.
 If the middleware can process it, pass a boolean to `done`.
 Otherwise ignore it and call `next`.